-Button Description The print button is used to export information about objects for the current study.
+Button Description - The print button is used to export information about objects for the current study.
 Use the dropdown icon to the right to display object types available for printing.
-The export button can be used to export all study data in a binary Arbor file format (.arb).
-This file can later be imported into KISS using the import functionality on the Study Manager page.
 The Back to Study List button will navigate to the Study Manager page.
-1